What is a breast scan?

 The areas of the breast where the radioactive tracer collects in greater amounts are

-spots in a breast scan.
+by hot spots in a breast scan.

 A breast scan can be helpful in diagnosing breast cancer in younger women.
 Younger